 Squat stands are free-standing squat racks that don’t necessarily need to be bolted to a wall or the floor (though in some cases, it may be recommended).

-Although squat stands have been around for a while, in recent years they’ve begun getting quite popular thanks to their increased instability and addition of a pull-up bar.
+Although squat stands have been around for a while, they’ve gotten quite popular thanks to their increased instability and addition of a pull-up bar.
 There are many squat stands available, but we’ve found this particular product category to be fraught with ultra-cheap products that are unsafe and not enjoyable to use.

 Fold-Away Squat Racks

 Fold-away squat racks are a newer type of squat rack that has cropped up due to the large number of people starting garage gyms.
-In most cases, they’re as sturdy, if not sturdier than power racks.
-Although they often only have two posts, they have a lot of customization options available and there’s a variety of different ways that the rack fold-away.
-All of this said the most legitimate reason to have a fold-away rack is that you want to park your car in the garage.
+In most cases, they’re as sturdy (if not sturdier) than power racks.
+Although they often only have two posts, they have a lot of customization options and there’s a variety of ways the racks fold away.
+All of this said, the most legitimate reason to have a fold-away rack is that you want to park your car in the garage.

 Weight Capacity

 Look, most of us are only going to have a few hundred pounds on the rack at one time.
 And most racks are weighted for 500+ pounds.
-But, if you’re superhuman, you can find racks out there that are weighted for upwards of 1,000 to 2,000 pounds.
-Also, if you do lift heavy, even if you don’t lift THAT heavy, you might like the peace of mind knowing that the rack won’t wobble when you’re unracking or re-racking the weight.
+But, if you’re superhuman, you can find racks that can support upwards of 1,000 to 2,000 pounds.
+Also, even if you don’t lift THAT heavy, you might like knowing that the rack won’t wobble when you’re unracking or re-racking the weight.

 Safety Features

 Injuries are avoidable if you use the safety features, so take advantage of them!
-Most racks will charge you extra for the safety mechanisms, but I’m willing to bet that they are far cheaper than a hospital bill for a mistake made during bench pressing.
+Most racks will charge you extra for the safety mechanisms, but they are far cheaper than a hospital bill for a mistake made during bench pressing.

 Full view of the Fringe Sport Unlimited Squat Rack